Share this guide:

 announce the release of their latest software update, we’re hooked.
 Will it revolutionise the user interface?
-Will it be a flop?
-Will it be compatible with my phone?
+Or will it be a flop?
+Will it even be compatible with my phone?

-In this guide, we take a look at how to update your iPhone and what to know before you do.
+In this guide, we take a look at how to update your iPhone's operating system and what to know before you do.

 What to know before you update your iPhone

 Whichever way you choose to update your iPhone, you must ensure you have enough internal memory to do so.
 If you don’t, unfortunately you won’t be able to install new software.
 Note that this doesn’t affect your available storage, which will be the same as it always was once the installation is complete; space is just needed for the process of updating.

 You should also confirm you have a recent backup of your phone data either to iCloud or to your PC, just to be sure.

 Updating your iPhone automatically